puristajs/purista/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please open an security issue in the github repository.
+If you find a vulnerability, please open an issue `Report a security vulnerability` in the github repository.